prazska-integrovana-doprava/gtfs-tools/README.md

-The repository contains multiple libraries and applications useful for working with GTFS of Prague Integrated Transport (PID) or transit data in specific formats in general.
-These tools are used to manage and generate multiple data exports including the PID GTFS at https://data.pid.cz/PID_GTFS.zip.
+﻿The repository contains multiple libraries and applications useful for working with GTFS of Prague Integrated Transport (PID) or transit data in specific formats in general.
+These tools are used to manage and generate multiple data exports including the PID GTFS at https://data.pid.cz/PID_GTFS.zip and other open data.

 ## Who could find the tools useful
 - Anyone who plans to use GTFS of PID or any general GTFS (since PID GTFS is just a slight extension of standard GTFS)
 - Transit authorities that transform data from their systems to GTFS standard (can contain useful tips in general; includes complete transformation libraries from ASW JŘ system and from CZPTT train schedule files)
 - Anyone interested in working with train timetables that are published in CZPTT XML files by Czech Rail Authority (Správa železnic) - includes complete editor tool for these files and transformation to GTFS in PID

 _Documentation of the source code is provided, however currently only in Czech language.
-If you're interested to work with the libraries and do not understand Czech, feel free to contact us and we'll see what we can do: opendata@ropid.cz._
+If you're interested to work with the libraries and do not understand Czech, feel free to contact us and we'll see what we can do: opendata@pid.cz._

 ## Respository Content